lifeiscontent/lifeiscontent.net/src/blog/developing-web-apps-in-fedora-silverblue.md

 }
 ```

+now you can type `code /path/to/your/project` if you're inside of a toolbox or your main OS.

 in VSCode, we have to set these settings to get the terminal to work through our toolbox.

 ```json